BAIC can use Mercedes platforms to build cars

-STUTTGART, Germany (Reuters) - Chinese state-owned automaker BAIC Motor could in the future build cars off vehicle architectures used to make Mercedes-Benz luxury cars, its German partner Daimler (DAIGn.DE) said.
+STUTTGART, Germany, April 4 (Reuters) - Chinese state-owned automaker BAIC Motor could in the future build cars off vehicle architectures used to make Mercedes-Benz luxury cars, its German partner Daimler said.

 “The value of our stake will continue to grow with every support that we can provide to BAIC.
 But there is no final decisions, whether components and platforms can be used by BAIC in the future, and if so which ones,” Finance Chief Bodo Uebber told Reuters in comments published on Thursday.